 The Interior Ministry has proposed to significantly cut fines for violation of the rules of stay in Uzbekistan.
-The ministry proposed to modify the article 225 of the Administrative Responsibility Code,and to introduce a new wording for the violation of the rules of stay: “living on invalid documents or visas (in the current version of the code there is no word “visa”), failure to comply with the established procedure of movement or choice of place of residence, overstay, as well as non-compliance with the rules of transit".
+The ministry proposed to modify the article 225 of the Administrative Responsibility Code and to introduce a new wording for the violation of the rules of stay: “living on invalid documents or visas (in the current version there is no word “visa”), failure to comply with the established procedure of movement or choice of place of residence, overstay, as well as non-compliance with the rules of transit".

 The administrative penalty for overstay is planned to be differentiated depending on the length of overstay:

-- more than 10 but not more than 30 days - a fine of 10% wsr or expulsion from the country;
+- more than 10 but not more than 30 days - a fine of 10 times the MW or expulsion from the country;

-- more than 30 days - a fine of 20 minimum wages or expulsion from the country.
+- more than 30 days - a fine of 20 times the MW, or expulsion from the country.

 The current version of the code provides for a fine in the amount of 50 to 100 MW regardless of the length of overstay.

 The draft proposes to relieve foreign nationals and stateless persons under the age of 18 from liability for violation of the rules of stay in Uzbekistan and to delete the Article 225-1 (failure to comply with a court ruling on the administrative expulsion of foreign citizens and stateless persons from Uzbekistan) in its entirety.